 Narrated 20 minute ride takes you through the history of Old Tombstone

-Journey "back in time" in an authentic old mule-driven, Butterfield stagecoach, just as they did in the Wild West
+Journey "back in time" in an old time stagecoach, just as they did in the Wild West

 If you have Dave as the driver - he may be!
 You can be rest assured he is well versed on the local history!

 The other drivers are also well invested in doing a great job, telling you the historic lore during this Tombstone tour.

 Ticket booth located on Allen St., between the O.K.
 Corral & Tombstone City Park.
 That's between 3rd & 4th Streets